buoyancy99/MineTorch/tutorials/how_to_create_minetorch/README.md

 ### What is Blockly?

 Blockly is a library that adds a visual code editor to web and mobile apps.
+The Blockly editor uses interlocking - graphical blocks to represent code concepts like:
+* Logical expressions
+* Variables
+* Loops

-The Blockly editor uses interlocking, graphical blocks to represent code concepts like variables, logical expressions, loops, and more.
-It allows users to apply programming principles without having to worry about syntax or the intimidation of a blinking cursor on the command line.
+It allows users to apply programming principles, without having to write syntax or using the command line.

-Below image shows a simple code when the condition `count > 256` the program will set the count to zero and print `Game Over`.
+The below image shows a simple code with the condition `count > 256`
+The program will set the count to zero and then print `Game Over`
 ![blocklly_image](Images/simple_blockly.png)

 For more details check this [github](https://github.com/google/blockly) and [Project Page](https://developers.google.com/blockly/)